Last Updated: September 2022

 Terms & Conditions

-These Terms and Conditions (“T&Cs”) are between Evisort Inc., a Delaware corporation with a principal office at 49 Stevenson Street, Suite 1500 San Francisco, CA (“Evisort”) and the Customer identified in the Order Form executed between Evisort and Customer.
+These Terms and Conditions (“T&Cs”) are between Evisort Inc., a Delaware corporation with a principal office at 130 Sutter Street, Floor 2, San Francisco, California 94104 (“Evisort”) and the Customer identified in the Order Form executed between Evisort and Customer.
 These T&Cs govern the rights and obligations of Evisort and Customer governing Customer’s access to and use of Evisort’s platform and services, including for any pilot or proof of concept or value, as specified in any Order Form.

 Evisort Inc. Terms and Conditions

 - Definitions.
 Any terms not defined herein have the meaning given to them in the applicable Order Form.

 - “Access Credentials” means login information, passwords, security protocols, and policies through which Users access the Evisort Platform and Services.

 - “Affiliate” means an entity that controls, is controlled by, or is under common control with Customer.
 “Control” means possession of, directly or indirectly, the power to direct management through the ownership of fifty percent (50%) or more of its voting or equity securities, or by contract, voting trust or otherwise.

 - “Agreement” means, collectively, these T&Cs, and including, but not limited to, all applicable Order Forms, exhibits, addenda, schedules, or appendices hereto.